sajjadGG/book-python/advanced/function/functional-paradigm.rst

     sleep(10)
     print(now())          # 1969-07-21 02:56:25

+Function can be stored in data structures such as hash tables, lists, ...:

 .. code-block:: python
-    :caption: Function can be stored in data structures such as hash tables, lists, ...

     def square(x):
         return x ** 2